Befox/adrodt/README.md

 See official : https://wiki.dolibarr.org/index.php/Create_an_ODT_document_template

 ```
-Warning, tags must be rounded with {} or [] for arrays (see later) and must be typed with no stop using Office suite
+Warning, tags must be rounded with {} or [] for arrays (see later) and must be typed
-(with no backward and no copy-paste).
-If not doing that, Office suite add some invisible informations making
+with no stop using Office suite (with no backward and no copy-paste).
+If not doing that, Office suite add some invisible informations making replacement
-replacement not possible.
+not possible.
 ```

-There is an example ODT template who display all tags added by adrodt and dump all tags available in lines.
+There is an example ODT template displaying all tags added by adrodt and dump all available tags.

+If you encounter problem with your ODT template, please test with adrodt_debug.odt

+Please, do not report bugs due to your specific ODT.
+If adrodt_debug.odt is working, then problem certainly comes from errors in your ODF file.